xapian/xapian-gsoc-proposal/proposal.rst

  	- Add Omega documentation (in Xapian docs) for indexing, and how to obtain a front-end html(omindex, omega "query" [arguments]) with cgi.

 **Week 3**
-	- Identify areas that requires change user-end python APIs, consult with mentors about this.
-	- Add more coding examples in "Core Concepts" and "Installation" with wrapper user-end (discussed in previous proposals) and install setups.
+	- Work on "Support indexing another file format in Omindex " issue

 **Week 4**
 	- Buffer week to complete the above.

 **Deliverable** :
 	- Some documentation changes on Xapian Docs.
-New user-end python API created
+Omega sub-issues solved or progressed

 **Month 2 Theme**  : **WEIGHT-SCHEME REPORTING**